MilanLund/migration-tool/README.md

 - [GUI](#gui)
 - [Endpoint interface](#endpoint-interface)

-Both the GUI and the Endpoint interface require you to acknowledge [structure of the import data](#structure-of-the-request-body).
+Both the GUI and the endpoint interface require you to acknowledge [structure of the import data](#structure-of-the-request-body).

 ## GUI